TeplonogovaM/SEM_scale_bar/readme_eng.txt

+Updates (v5): now, users can adjust brightness and contrast of images.

 SEM_scale_bar is a software for fast processing of images obtained from scanning electron microscope (SEM).
 The software cuts an info-panel from the image and creates a scale bar according to the image's metadata.